MorrellLAB/MorrellLab.github.io/_people/Peter-Morrell.md

 twitter: "https://twitter.com/PeterLMorrell"
 ---

-Peter Morrell is an Associate Professor at the University of Minnesota, Department of Agronomy and Plant Genetics.
+Peter Morrell is a Professor at the University of Minnesota, Department of Agronomy and Plant Genetics.